 - At this point, you’re done cooking (or you’re waiting on the sausage to finish up).

-- When the muffins are cool, remove them from the silicone liners OR leave them in the paper liners and divide them between two one-gallon freezer bags (labeled!) and place in the freezer.
+- When the muffins are cool, remove them from the silicone liners OR leave them in the paper liners, and divide them between two one-gallon freezer bags (labeled!) and place in the freezer.

-- When the sausage is done baking and cool, cut into 32 squares.
+- When the sausage is done baking and cool, cut it into 32 squares.
 Divide the sausage between two one-gallon freezer bags (labeled!) and place in the freezer.

 Give yourself a pat on the back because you’re done!